Rebranding a company isn’t easy.

 The rebranding process will undoubtedly vary from agency to agency.
 And, having founded Canny straight from University, I can only talk about our own process.

-We’re busy writing a guide to rebranding a company step-by-step, but for now, let’s take a look at our in-house process:
+We have a written post on all of our branding services and deliverables, but for now, let’s take a look at our in-house process:

 Getting to Know You

 In our experience, the best branding projects start with us developing an in-depth understanding of your company’s world.
 Our organic process keeps you involved in the project and helps us both make the right decisions for your business.